Dylan Greiner, arrested on suspicion of child molestation

 SANTA CRUZ, Calif. —

-Greiner is also suspected of making inappropriate sexual advances toward at least two girls, aged 13 and 14, and of taking inappropriate photos of them focusing on private parts.
+Police said Greiner made inappropriate sexual advances toward at least two victims, aged 13 and 14, and took inappropriate photos of them focusing on private parts.

-Concerned parents and potential victims may contact the Santa Cruz police detectives at (831) 420-5820 or firstname.lastname@example.org.
+Concerned parents and additional victims were asked to contact the Santa Cruz police detectives at (831) 420-5820.

 Watchdogs are questioning an exclusive agreement between the City of Oakland and a non-profit group, tapped to lead a multi-million dollar project to redevelop the area around the Coliseum BART station.